 THE BÁB JOYFULLY SACRIFICED HIS LIFE AS HE PREPARED THE WAY FOR THE COMING OF BAHÁ’U’LLÁH

+The Báb joyfully sacrificed His life, as He prepared the way for the coming of Bahá’u’lláh.
+This is a profound concept on which we need to reflect often.
 We have seen that news of the appearance of the Báb spread like a fire across the country and that heart after heart was ignited with the love of God.
 And we also saw that the enemies of the Báb were fierce and powerful.
 They wanted nothing more than to stop the spread of His Message.
-Of course, a fire that has been ignited by a human hand can be put out.
-But the fire of God’s love enkindled by the Hand of the Almighty Himself cannot be extinguished, even if all the people of the world unite to do so.
+Of course, a fire ignited by a human hand can be put out.
+But the fire of God’s love enkindled by the Hand of the Almighty Himself cannot be extinguished, even if all the world’s people unite to do so.

 Do you remember how these powerful enemies attempted to undermine the Cause?